Preparing for Your Trip

-What about food at the Channel Islands National Park?
+Is food available at the Channel Islands National Park?

 The Channel Islands National Park does not permit any food service on the islands, so please bring your own lunch and snacks (please do not bring glass).
-There will be no where to purchase food once you are on the island.
+There is nowhere to purchase food once you are on the island.
 However, our Painted Cave Tour does include breakfast and lunch as part of the charter boat ride to the islands.

 Is there drinkable water on the island?

-How long is the boat ride across the Channel?
+How long is the boat ride across the Channel to Scorpion Anchorage?

 I have never been to the Channel Islands; what should I bring?

 The Channel Islands National Park is a remote destination.
 There are very limited services on the island and no food vendors.
 It is important to plan accordingly for your trip.
 There is basic information about planning your trip in your tour confirmation email.
 Additional information is available for download in the right sidebar of this webpage.
 You may also speak directly with our staff over the phone; our office is open 7-days a week from 8am-5pm.

 Who can take a kayaking tour?

-Our staff works with a variety of guests from all skill levels.
-Beginner Kayak Tours are open to all individuals who acknowledge the ability to perform the following essential eligibility criteria:
+Our staff works with a variety of guests and all skill levels.
+Beginner kayak tours are open to all individuals who acknowledge the ability to perform the following essential eligibility criteria: